resource-watch/slate/source/includes/api/_dataset.md

 data         | JSON DATA only for json connector if connectorUrl not present     |  Array |    [{},{},{}] | Yes for JSON if `sources` is not present dataPath     | Path to the data in a JSON file-based datasets                    | String |            '' | No

+*Tip: If you want to periodically and automatically concatenate data to your document based dataset, check out the [dataset automatic synchronization](#dataset-automatic-synchronization) functionality.*

 Use this endpoint when: